Investment Case for HDRO, the Defiance Global Hydrogen & NextGen Fuel Cell ETF

 HDRO, the Defiance Global Hydrogen & NextGen Fuel Cell ETF, tracks the BlueStar Global Hydrogen & Next Gen Fuel Cell Index.
 The index is rules-based and tracks the performance of a group of globally listed equities and of companies, who generate at least 50% of their revenue from their involvement in the development of hydrogen-based energy sources, fuel cell technologies and industrial gases.

 HDRO allows investors to express a targeted view of future energy markets.
 It offers diversified exposure to the full spectrum of the hydrogen economy without over exposure to any one company in this new and developing market.
-The index includes the most liquid, best hydrogen stocks in the marketplace.
+The index seeks the most liquid, best hydrogen stocks in the marketplace.

 Examples Include: